-In order to be eligible to apply for this funding, community organizations must submit a letter of intentdescribing the activities they will propose in their application.
+In order to be eligible to apply for this funding, community organizations must submit a letter of intent describing the activities they will propose in their application.
 The organization/activities must comply with the following fund criteria.

-Must have been in existence for two years;
+Must have been in existence for two years.

-Must be a 501(c)(3) organization (or through a fiscal conduit for two years only);
+Must be a 501(c)(3) organization (or through a fiscal conduit for two years only).

-Operate in a CD-eligible City of Pittsburgh neighborhood and serve primarily low-moderate income residents;
+Operate in a CD-eligible City of Pittsburgh neighborhood and serve primarily low-moderate income residents.

-Have sufficient capacity to supervise staff and raise other funding
+Have sufficient capacity to supervise staff and raise other funding.

 Must engage in residential or commercial real estate development or facilitate such development.

 Demonstrate a working knowledge of the SNAP Action Planning Data in relation to the proposed project.

 In the context of the facilitation of residential and commercial development, the ACCBO Committee will accept applications for operating support to underwrite greening activities, e. g., blighted property clean-up, urban agriculture, energy conservation and production, as delineated within an existing community plan.
 Community planning activities which explore and incorporate greening strategies are also eligible.
 Stand-alone projects not specifically linked to an overall community-generated vision are not eligible.

 Upon reviewing the activities in your letter to ensure that they are eligible for ACCBO funds, an application will be sent to you.

 The letter of intent must be only one page.
 Additional pages will be discarded.

-Full ACCBO applications will be sent out March 23, 2015, and will be due April 24, 2015.
+Full ACCBO applications will be sent out March 21, 2016, and will be due April 22, 2016.